 If you notice something more intense on your screen, like oils from someone touching it, put a non-soap cleanser on a cloth with a little bit of water, and rub the area until it’s clean.
 Whatever you do, avoid harmful chemicals like ammonia, acetone and alcohol.

 If you’re dealing with stubborn stains, you can lightly dampen the cloth with distilled water.
 Don’t spray the water directly onto the screen, though.
 It needs to go on the cloth, or else it could cause a component failure.

 Once the screen is clean, use a small duster with a handle to clean the exterior of your TV.
 These bad boys get the job done:

 This is great for larger TVs.
 No more looking for a step stool or stretching at awkward angles.
 Just extend the handle and dust every part of your device.

 Cleaning your television and the surrounding area is important for maintaining it.
 Keep the ports and vents and your TV accessories clear of dust and dirt to keep everything functioning at optimum capacity.
 When you fully clean your tech, you prolong its life.
-Remember, a happy TV is a clean TV.By clicking our links, you’re supporting our research.
-As an Amazon Associate, we earn a small commission from qualifying purchases.
-Recommendations are not part of any business incentives.
+Remember, a happy TV is a clean TV.We may receive a commission when you buy through our links, but our reporting and recommendations are always independent and objective.